Covid 19 Delta outbreak: Today's cases, as day one of traffic light system arrives - NZ Herald

 Deputy PM Grant Robertson and director of Public Health Caroline McElnay will front a press conference at 1pm to talk through the numbers and answer questions about the first day of the traffic light system.
 You can watch the press conference live here.

-It comes as Aucklanders have been able to step back into their gyms, swimming pools and favourite bars, restaurants for the first time in more than 100 days.
+It comes as Aucklanders have been able to step back into their gyms, swimming pools and favourite restaurants and cafes for the first time in more than 100 days.

 Some keen Aucklanders even flocked into bars last night after they reopened at midnight.

-Ordinary Kiwis and health officials will be keeping a keen eye on how the reopening up of businesses considered at higher risk of spreading the virus impacts infection and hospitalisation numbers.
+Ordinary Kiwis and health officials will be keeping a keen eye on how the reopening of "higher risk" businesses goes and whether it increases the virus' spread and hospitalisation numbers.

 Yesterday, there were 172 new Covid community cases, with 124 being in Auckland, 14 in Waikato, four in Bay of Plenty and one in Nelson-Tasman.